 Instructions

 - Preheat your oven to 425°F and line a baking sheet with parchment paper.
 Wash, dry, and trim off the stem of the pumpkin.
 Stand the pumpkin on the flat side and carefully cut it into quarters.
 Using a spoon, scrape out the seeds and pulp.
 Keep the seeds to make Roasted Pumpkin Seeds.
-Place pumpkin halves on a baking sheet cut-side down and Bake at 350F in the center of your oven for 35-40 minutes, or until easily pierced with a fork.
+Place pumpkin halves on a baking sheet cut-side down and bake for 35-40 minutes, or until easily pierced with a fork.
 Peel and discard the skin.

 - Place a large 5 1/2 Qt Dutch oven or heavy-bottomed pot over medium heat.
 Add chopped bacon and sauté until crispy and browned and fat is released, stirring occasionally, 5-6 minutes.
 Spoon out the bacon and transfer to a dish to use for garnish.
 Keep 3 Tbsp of bacon grease in the pot.